 3. Check out major retailers’ dedicated Cyber Monday sales sections

 In your hunt for deals, start with these Cyber Monday sale pages, which will list the biggest sales:

 If you don't feel like digging through every retailer's sites to find the best deals, check cybermonday2014.com, which aggregates the best deals on the Internet, especially, you guessed it, Cyber Monday specials.

 4. Make sure you're getting a good deal

 Don't get caught up in the Cyber Monday shopping frenzy.
 Retailers often bump up regular prices on items before the holiday sales season to make their new, low prices seem like a better deal.
 Check the manufacturer’s site to find the suggested retail price and see if the item is available on Amazon; you can use a price history tracker to see what the item has been selling for over the last few months.

 For a price history tool, we like camelcamelcamel.com.
 Simply plug the Amazon web address of an item into camelcamelcamel.com to check out the price history of that product.
-Or get the Camel browser add-on for Firefox or Chrome.
+Or get the Camel browser add-on for Firefox, Chrome or Safari.

 One final Cyber Monday shopping tip: Be sure you consider extra costs like shipping and taxes, which vary from site to site and can make what may seem like the lowest price a lot less of a bargain.

 5. Use Twitter to track down even more deals